UPPMAX/programming_formalisms/docs/project_start/git_startup.md

 ???- question "Already know git and GitHub?"

-    If you have made 100 commits to GitHub, we assume you are already know git and GitHub.
+    If you have made 25 commits to GitHub, we assume you are already know git and GitHub.

-    You are welcome in the simultaneous session, where we'll go a faster and further.
+    If there is a minority that already knows git and GitHub, then those are welcome in the simultaneous session, where we'll go a faster and further.

 ## What is Git, and what is a Git repository?